Explore Belize Caves

 Explore BElize's caves & Jungle

 Head to the mainland for a two, or even three-tour jungle adventure or a day tour to Actun Tunichil Muknal Cave (ATM).
 Led by experienced Belize tour and excursion guides, you will hike for about 40 minutes through the magnificent Belizean rainforest then tube down the fascinating cave system.
 On the tour you will enjoy learning about the rainforest where you will see a wide variety of plants, exotic birds and animals in their natural habitat.
-Cave Tubing is combined with the Zip-Line Jungle Canopy tour, Belize Zoo, horseback riding or Xunantunich Maya Ruins.
+The Belize cave tubing is combined with the zip-line jungle canopy tour, Belize zoo, horseback riding or Xunantunich Maya Ruins.